 Miss H. Gregory

-Since secondary school and a year 10 work placement, I have always known that teaching was a career that I wanted to pursue for a two main reasons: my love for sport and my fascination in how students learn.
+Since secondary school and a Year 10 work placement, I have always known that teaching was a career that I wanted to pursue for a two main reasons: my love for sport and my fascination in how students learn.
 As subject leader of PE my passion lies within sport and fitness, and I gain great pleasure in teaching across both theory and practical elements that we deliver as a department.
-I have been teaching at the academy for nearly 8 years, and I continue to be driven and enthusiastic and take great satisfaction from witnessing the students’ continuing development and progression across all elements of education.
-I believe my energy and enthusiasm are what spurs me on to make the 6th Form the best it can be.
+I have been teaching at the Academy for nearly 8 years, and I continue to be driven and enthusiastic and take great satisfaction from witnessing the students’ continuing development and progression across all elements of education.
+I believe my energy and enthusiasm are what spurs me on to make the Sixth Form the best it can be.
 Out of school I particularly enjoy running, going to the gym and socialising with friends.
 I am a keen enthusiast for travelling and sampling various cultures throughout the world.

 A-Level Pass Rate

 I chose A Level P.E, because a career in the Sporting industry is an option for my future as I have always been involved in sport and have enjoyed playing it throughout lower school and for teams outside.
 I believed that this course was going to be beneficial for me in order to send me to university and offer me many opportunities that would allow me to stand out.
 I am currently in my first year and already I have learnt about the history, psychology, contemporary concerns and the anatomy throughout Sport.
 I have been given the opportunity to try and develop new sports such as Judo, I have visited top class sports facilities like Sports city in Manchester and the Velodrome the home of the GB cycling team.
 I have also been funded to complete my Level 1 & 2 in football coaching as well as being officially graded within Judo.
 Overall the course has been very enjoyable and the teachers offer their knowledge and guidance in a way that that has so far allowed me to be very successful.Blake Barrett

 So what are you waiting for?